AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

   </tr>
   <tr>
    <td>learningObject</td>
    <td>A Learning Object is an abstraction for various kinds of objects which users can enroll into and learn from.
-Currently Prime has the four types of Learning Objects – Course, Certification, Learning Program <code>
+Currently Learning Manager has the four types of Learning Objects – Course, Certification, Learning Program <code>
      and
     </code> Job Aid.<br></td>
   </tr>